alexanderchowyen/demoday/README.md

-An app based around health and ways to access a healtheir life style.
+An app based around health and ways to access a healthier life style.
 ## Installation

 1. Clone repo